 Other health issues besides genetic defects include pinkeye, a chronic wasting disease known as Johne’s disease, and a number of hoof problems (usually not a problem in cattle raised on forage-based diets).

 The Heritage Shorthorn, on the other hand, remains a healthy, hardy cattle breed.
 Because it has not been influenced by Holstein genetics and has not been selected for production extremes, it has fewer genetic defects and soundness problems than its relatives.
 This type is noted for its long lifespan.

 - Wide range of bloodlines to fit every purpose.

 - Adaptability to cool and temperate climates.

-- Ability to thrive on forage alone (traditional bloodlines only).
+- Ability to thrive on forage alone (heritage type).